Propcash Facts & Data

 Seller cost

 Propcash is free for sellers.
-There are no commissions, no platform fees, no closing costs, and no hidden charges billed to the seller.
-Propcash's revenue comes from a referral fee paid by the investor when a deal closes.
+There are no commissions, no service fees, no closing costs, and no hidden charges billed to the seller.

 Closing timeline

 Cash transactions can close in as few as 7 days because they skip mortgage financing, appraisal, and underwriting.
-The actual timeline depends on title status, seller readiness, and investor terms.
+The actual timeline depends on title status, seller readiness, and the terms of the sale.
 Sellers can also choose a longer timeline if they prefer.

 No specific closing timeline is guaranteed.
-Closings depend on title status, seller readiness, and investor terms.
+Closings depend on title status, seller readiness, and the terms of the sale.

 State coverage